gofirst2220/AwesomeBot/README.md

 }
 ```

-`process` is the crucial component here (you can compress your code into a string [here](http://javascriptcompressor.com/)).
+`process` is the crucial component here (you can compress your code into a string [using this website](http://javascriptcompressor.com/)).
 This code is given 3 seconds to run in a sandbox, with access to the following:

  - `unirest`: lightweight HTTP request library
  - `imgur`: preauthenticated `imgur-node-api` module